Json2003/trading-bot/README.md

-# trading bot
+# Splitstar Operations Console
-tradingbot
+Splitstar's operations console for orchestrating research, execution, and risk pipelines across the trading stack.

 ## Desktop installation

-Run one of the provided scripts to set up a virtual environment and install dependencies.
+Run one of the provided scripts to set up a virtual environment and install dependencies for the console backend services.

 On Linux or macOS: